-(a) The first national / FAB safety key performance indicator shall be the effectiveness of safety management as measured by a methodology based on the ATM Safety Maturity Survey Framework.
+- (a) The first set of national/FAB safety KPI shall be the additional safety margin built above the EU safety requirements by air navigation services providers and national supervisory authorities, using a process based on the methodology presented in the ATM Safety Maturity Survey Framework.
 This indicator shall be developed jointly by the Commission, the Member States, EASA and Eurocontrol and adopted by the Commission prior to the first reference period.
-During this first reference period, national supervisory authorities will monitor and publish these key performance indicators, and States may set corresponding targets.

-(b) The second national/FAB safety key performance indicator shall be the application of Risk Analysis Tool to allow harmonised severity assessment of Separation Minima Infringement, Runway Incursions and ATM Specific Technical Events at all ACCs and airports with more than 150.000 commercial air transport movements per year within the scope of this regulation (yes/no value).

-(c) The third national/FAB safety key performance indicator shall be the reporting of just culture.
+During this first reference period, national supervisory authorities will monitor and publish these KPIs, and States may set corresponding targets. - (b) The second national/FAB safety KPI shall be the application of Risk Analysis Tool to allow harmonised assessment of Separation Minima Infringement, Runway Incursions and ATM Specific Technical Events at all ACCs and airports with more than 150.000 commercial air transport movements per year within the scope of this regulation (yes/no value). - (c) The third national/FAB safety KPI shall be the reporting of the open reporting culture.
 This measure shall be developed jointly by the Commission, the Member States, EASA and Eurocontrol and adopted by the Commission prior to the first reference period.
 During this first reference period, NSAs will monitor and publish this measure, and States may set corresponding targets.